fengtong-bio/GOATMP/README.md

 MAGs were subjected to tools including PROKKA to identify protein-coding and non-coding genes.
 Protein-coding genes were clustered using CD-HIT to gereate a non-redundant catelog, which were used as input to BLAST against serveral public databases for functional annotation.

+#### Part5: 05_MAGs_Relative_abundance.sh

+To calculate the coverage of each MAG in each sample, clean reads of each sample were mapped to the 4075 MAGs using BWA-MEM with default parameters.
+After converting the resulted SAM files to BAM format using Samtools, an in-house Perl script was used to calculate the coverage of MAGs, which defined as the total bases mapped to a MAG in a sample divided by the length of the MAG.
+Then, the relative abundance was calculated according to the coverage.

+#### Part6: 06_Gene_Coverage.sh

+Salmon was used to estimate the coverage of non-redundant genes.

 ### Statistical analysis and visualization

 All analyzed data were loaded to Perl, R and Python for further analysis and visualisation using serveral in-house scripts.
 The in-house scripts are available in the folder 'Scripts'.